zlatinb/tiny-classifier/README.md

                         How many hidden layers to have in the neural net --dimension DIMENSION, -d DIMENSION
-                        How many perceptrons per hidden layer --epsilon EPSILON, -e EPSILON
-                        Value of epsilon to use for numerical stability --activation {sigmoid,tanh}, -a {sigmoid,tanh}
+                        How many perceptrons per hidden layer --activation {sigmoid,tanh}, -a {sigmoid,tanh}
                         Type of activation function to use.
 Available are sigmoid and tanh --threads THREADS, -t THREADS